Week 2

 • Balanced ambiguous words (coach) > biased ambiguous words (bark)

-Eye movements and language processing: Word recognition
+Eye movements and word recognition

 Time needed to recognise a visual word depends on: